Is Flow Matching Just Trajectory Replay for Sequential Data?: Empirical Results

 \section{Empirical Results}

-In this section, we validate the theoretical insight and evaluate the effectiveness of the proposed training-free model on nonlinear dynamics forecasting tasks (see App.~\ref{app:experiments} for details and additional results).
+In this section, we validate the theoretical insight and evaluate the effectiveness of FreeFM on nonlinear dynamics forecasting tasks (see App.~\ref{app:experiments} for details and additional results).
 While the framework is applicable in principle more broadly to sequential data, we focus on this setting to provide a clear and controlled evaluation.
+For a broader evaluation, we also provide empirical results on real-world datasets, covering low- and high-dimensional settings, in App. \ref{app_realworld}.